WinstonWolfie/supermemo_vim_ahk/docs/readers.md

 Options:
 - **Yes**: Navigate to the parent/source element and retry
-- **No**: Execute in the current element anyway (marker may conflict with existing content)
+- **No**: Stay on the current element.
+If the HTML is not a clean source surface, the script can fall back to copying the text/marker instead of forcing it into that element.
 - **Cancel**: Abort the operation

-For cleanest workflow, keep source elements with empty HTML (or only the marker).
+For cleanest workflow, keep reader/local-file source elements with an otherwise empty first HTML component (or only the marker).
 Put titles in the element title, and keep notes in a different component if you want to preserve them.